 For a different, more local experience, visit the Naschmarkt which is located just outside the Ring, near the Museum Quarter.
 This market is popular with the locals and in addition to the vegetables, fruits, meat, fish and fresh herbs and spices, you can taste some of the locally-produced wines and sausages, a whole range of organic food as well as some fantastic kebab!
 You can also get a bottle of Kürbiskernöl (or pumpkin seed oil), a black-coloured oil Austrians use as a dressing in their salads.
 It’s delicious!
 Check out this gourmet food tour of the Naschmarkt.
 I can also recommend going on a coffee and food tour with a local, who will show you off-the-beaten-path cafés and eateries.

 Vienna is also well-known for its wines.
 In fact, Vienna is only one of two European capitals that has vineyards within its city limits!
-You can choose to visit some of these vineyards or you could go for a wine-tasting in a Roman cellar in the city.
+You can choose to visit some of these vineyards, such as in the Grinzing district, or you could go for a wine-tasting in a Roman cellar in the city.

 The city’s most famous museums are concentrated in the Hofburg (the Imperial Palace) and the adjacent Museum Quarter.
 The Hofburg was the seat of the Habsburg empire for many centuries and today houses numerous museums and art collections, including a museum dedicated to the most famous Habsburg Empress Elisabeth (Sissi), and the Albertina that is famous for its massive collection of drawings and prints.
 Also located within the Hofburg are the Spanish Riding School and the Imperial Chapel where the Vienna Boys’ Choir perform during Mass on Sunday.